 Sharon was also, of course, throughout his life widely criticized, often harshly so.
 Indeed, few recent politicians have been as ferociously assailed by so many.
 The opprobrium directed his way was sometimes fair, but just as often based on lies, and notable for its sputtering venom, which at times bordered on the unhinged.

 In the international realm, it never receded.
 They hated him, openly and freely; and they still hate him.
 He was, in effect, a totem, an effigy, a symbol of the Israel that the European and American political and media establishments felt entitled to demonize.
-And indeed, to them, Sharon was little less than the devil: A warmonger, a war criminal, a thug, a mass murderer, and—in one transcendently racist cartoon in Britain’s Independent—an eater of babies.
-The outrageous, often anti-Semitic, attacks knew few bounds.
+And indeed, to them, Sharon was little less than the devil: a warmonger, a war criminal, a thug, a mass murderer, and—in one transcendently racist cartoon in Britain’s Independent—an eater of babies.
+The outrageous, often racist attacks knew no bounds.

 But this also constituted some of his appeal to Israeli voters.
 Indeed, Sharon seemed, at times, to be Israel’s iron wall, absorbing the entire world’s loathing on his country’s behalf; bearing it all without complaint, noting only that the thing he most feared was sinat hinam, the “baseless hatred” that the Sages claimed destroyed the Second Temple.
 “The whole world is against us,” Israelis often say, and they could not help noticing that, more than anyone else, it was against Sharon.
 He was hated, in effect, for all of us.